center-for-threat-informed-defense/attack-control-framework-mappings/docs/use-cases.md

 ## Introduction

-This document is intended to express some hypothetical use cases of the ATT&CK Control Framework Mappings.
+This document describes basic use cases for Security Control Framework Mappings to MITRE ATT&CK.
 These use cases are expressed as user stories, and a short exploration of how a user story may be achieved follows each story.

 ## Use Cases — as a user of the ATT&CK Security Control Framework Mappings...